-- Why does Irving ISD promote working safely? - An on-the-job injury disrupts your job routine, interrupts your personal life, can adversely affect your health, and could reduce your income. - What to do if I receive an invoice for an injury that was treated under Workers' Compensation?
-Invoices should be sent to the TRISTAR claims examiner immediately.
+• Why does Irving ISD promote working safely?

+An on-the-job injury disrupts your job routine, interrupts your personal life, can adversely affect your health, and could reduce your income.

+• What to do if I receive an invoice for an injury that was treated under Workers' Compensation?

+Invoices should be sent to the TASB claims department immediately.
 Send to: